-Winter storms are becoming more frequent as the days progress, and it is time to ensure your car, truck or SUV is ready for driving in the months ahead.
+Storms are becoming more frequent as winter weather sets in, so it is time to ensure your car, truck or SUV is ready for driving as conditions change for the season.

 Tires are a critical part of safe winter driving.
 Tire tread should be at least 1/8 inch deep.
 You can check your tires using a quarter - insert the quarter into the tread with George Washington's head pointed toward the center of the tire.
 If you can see the top of his head, your tires will not provide enough traction should be replaced.